-Approved August 13, 2019 Next Scheduled Review: August 13, 2024 Regulation Summary It is the objective of The Texas A&M University System (system) that its operations and persons associated with its operations will cultivate environmental performance and model good practices wherever its facilities and activities interface with the natural and built environments.
-The scope of these practices will encompass, but is not limited to, providing clean and safe settings for learning and inquiry; factoring the environment into our planning, acquisitions, designs, construction, operations, maintenance and activities; creating learning opportunities for campus communities; conserving renewable and natural resources; preventing pollution; and fostering compliance with applicable environmental laws.
+Approved January 30, 2024 Next Scheduled Review January 30, 2029 Regulation Summary It is the objective of The Texas A&M University System (A&M System) that its operations and persons associated with its operations cultivate environmental performance and model good practices wherever its facilities and activities interface with the natural and built environments.
+The scope of these practices encompasses, but is not limited to, providing clean and safe settings for learning and inquiry; factoring the environment into our planning, acquisitions, designs, construction, operations, maintenance and activities; creating learning opportunities for our campus communities; conserving renewable and natural resources; preventing pollution; and fostering compliance with applicable environmental laws.
 Definitions Click to view Definitions.